Recommended Dog Grooming Supplies for your Poodle

 The plier cuts from both sides of the nail at the same time and is consequently less likely to crush the nail.

-This Professional Dog Nail Clippers from Simply Pets gets rave reviews on Amazon and is our preferred style of nail trimmer.
+This Professional Dog Nail Clippers from Epica gets rave reviews on Amazon and is our preferred style of nail trimmer.

 Guillotine Trimmer – The guillotine trimmer only cuts from one side (make sure you have a sharp blade).